kaidez/kaidez.com/_posts/2013-10-11-site-update-walk-through-2013.md

 ### Bower
 This site's JavaScript/CSS libraries and frameworks get updated when they need to, but consistently keeping track of the updates is a pain.
 [Bower](http://bower.io) makes it easy.

-Bower is a browser-based package manager that runs on top of Node and (sorta/kinda) depends on Git.
-When Bower is properly configured and you type `bower list` on the command line from your project folder, Bower checks to see if any of these files needs to be updated (as well as Bower itself).
+Bower is a browser-based package manager that runs on top of Node.
+When it's properly configured and you type `bower list` on the command line from your project folder, Bower checks to see if any of these files needs to be updated (as well as Bower itself).
 If any packages need updating, simply type `bower update <whatever-the-package>`.

-Bower does not track EVERY library on kaidez.com: its job is to download packages from remote repos, usually ones hosted on GitHub.
+Bower does not track EVERY library on kaidez.com: it downloads packages from remote repos, primarily those hosted on GitHub.
 Some packages like Tipue aren't on remote repos...no worries.

 <a name="seo-accessibility"></a>
 ### SEO &amp; Accessibility